apache/fury-site/blog/2025-06-06-fury_renamed_fory.md

 ## Why This Change Is Necessary

-This transition is required to resolve naming conflicts identified by ASF Brand Management.
-The name "Apache Fury" conflicted with the [1964 film](https://en.wikipedia.org/wiki/Apache_Fury) of the same name, which is incompatible with ASF's naming policies.
-Following massive discussions and a formal vote, this change ensures compliance with ASF guidelines.
+This transition is required to resolve naming conflicts identified by the ASF Brand Management.
+Following massive discussions and a formal vote, this change ensures compliance with ASF's guidelines.

 The new name "Fory" preserves phonetic similarity to "Fury" while establishing a distinct identity aligned with ASF standards.